 “There was also the Island Bay boys; Rodrigo Pantoja (Don Luchito) and DJ Mikki Dee.
 Plus inner city cats like Kosmo Fa'alogo, now based in Sydney but still promoting hip hop parties and shows.
 The next wave featured guys like Jason 'Jaz' Ford, hip hop DJ extraordinaire, and of course, there was the one and only Jason 'Clinton Smiley' Harding, who was also there at the beginning.

 “John Campbell had been a DJ at Radio Active and he used to come in, so when De La Soul came and did an in-store (promo) in October 1991, we got coverage on TV3 (where Campbell had just started).
 It was mobbed.
 Then in 2003, we hosted Coolio.”

 Those working in the shop also had an influence on the direction it took, just as Murdoch’s positive influence was often the catalyst for others to establish themselves elsewhere.

 “I was getting busy, and I needed help, so I got Irene (Chan) from an employment agency, and then after about three years she told me she was leaving to open a shop in Cuba Street.”

-Chan would later move to Auckland and go on to establish her own labels, Froth, Ebony, and Flavour.
+Chan would later move to Auckland but established her own shop in Wellington, called Ebony – plus her own label Froth, and distribution arm, Flavour.